 - did not agree with an employer's policy

-Interviewers who ask behaviou-descriptive questions are not interested in how you usually respond or might respond in the future.
-They want to know what you actually did in a specific situation in the past.
-It's important that you recall the situation you’re describing clearly and concisely and that your story reflects well on you as a potential employee.
+Interviewers who ask behaviour-descriptive questions are not interested in how you usually respond or might respond in the future.
+They want to know what you actually did in a real situation in the past.
+It's important that you recall the situation you’re describing clearly and concisely.
+Make sure that your story reflects well on you as a potential employee.

 Analyze the job requirements

-Behaviour-descriptive questions help an interviewer assess how you will handle conditions you will likely encounter on the job.
-For example, if the work requires good decision-making skills, the interviewer may ask you to describe a situation where you had to choose between two strong options.
+Behaviour-descriptive questions help an interviewer assess how you will handle conditions you will likely find on the job.
+For example, if the work needs you to have good decision-making skills, the interviewer may ask you to describe a situation where you had to choose between two strong options.
 The interviewer may follow up with specific questions about how you handled the situation and what happened as a result of your actions.

-Based on the job description and the research you’ve done on the employer, list the work-specific, transferable and personal management skills that the job requires.
+Review the job description and the research you’ve done on the employer.
+List the work-specific, transferable and personal management skills that the job requires.
 Visit Look for Work for help with researching employers.

 Use STARS to develop descriptions

 Use the STARS technique to clearly describe what you did and the results you achieved: